DiUS/esp-picotts/README.md

 This component does not provide any board-specific audio support.
 The TTS engine generates 16bit/16KHz samples, and leaves it to the user to direct those to the correct audio device.

+## Performance

+On an ESP32-S3 not otherwise occupied, real-time speech generation is possible without any particularly noticeable initial latency.
+A demo of this component in use can be found via [this blog post](https://dius.com.au/machine-learning-on-the-edge-speech-command-recognition/), down towards the bottom.

 ## Getting started

 Using the PicoTTS component is straight forward.
 Effectively the steps are: